I recently saw Pixar’s new movie Inside out. I was intrigued to see how Pixar would approach the subject of our inner mental workings.

 The lead emotion during the film is Joy.
 She is proud that the majority of Riley’s memories are based around herself.
-This mirrors our society where which we are always expected to put our best foot forward and present ourselves as being happy or joyful.
+This mirrors our society where we are always expected to put our best foot forward and present ourselves as being happy or joyful.

 As Riley moves from her childhood home and starts to grow older, her past memories begin to become tinged with sadness, which is met with fury and resentment by the other emotions.
 No matter how hard they fight, the memories still become tinged with sadness.
 Joy, as well as the other emotions, start to see that sadness is just as important as any other emotion.
-Allowing us to understanding why we feel the way we do.
+Allowing us to understand why we feel the way we do.